Machine Learning

 Introduction

-Machine learning is a subfield of AI that uses algorithms trained on data sets.
+Machine learning is a subfield of AI that uses models trained on data sets.
 These models are capable of predicting outcomes and classifying information.
+A special type of Machine Learning is Generative AI which can generate text, images and more.

 Models